High-voltage direct current: Voltage-sourced converters

 Because thyristors can only be turned on (not off) by control action, the control system has only one degree of freedom – when to turn on the thyristor.
 This is an important limitation in some circumstances.

-With some other types of semiconductor device such as the insulated-gate bipolar transistor (IGBT), both turn-on and turn-off can be controlled, giving a second degree of freedom.
+With some other types of semiconductor devices such as the insulated-gate bipolar transistor (IGBT), both turn-on and turn-off can be controlled, giving a second degree of freedom.
 As a result, they can be used to make self-commutated converters.
 In such converters, the electric polarity of DC voltage is usually fixed and the DC voltage, being smoothed by a large capacitance, can be considered constant.
-For this reason, an HVDC converter using IGBTs is usually referred to as a voltage sourced converter.
+For this reason, an HVDC converter using IGBTs is usually referred to as a voltage-sourced converter.
 The additional controllability gives many advantages, notably the ability to switch the IGBTs on and off many times per cycle in order to improve the harmonic performance.
 Being self-commutated, the converter no longer relies on synchronous machines in the AC system for its operation.
-A voltage sourced converter can therefore feed power to an AC network consisting only of passive loads, something which is impossible with LCC HVDC.
+A voltage-sourced converter can therefore feed power to an AC network consisting only of passive loads, something which is impossible with LCC HVDC.

-HVDC systems based on voltage sourced converters normally use the six-pulse connection because the converter produces much less harmonic distortion than a comparable LCC and the twelve-pulse connection is unnecessary.
+HVDC systems based on voltage-sourced converters normally use the six-pulse connection because the converter produces much less harmonic distortion than a comparable LCC and the twelve-pulse connection is unnecessary.

-Most of the VSC HVDC systems built until 2012 were based on the two level converter, which can be thought of as a six pulse bridge in which the thyristors have been replaced by IGBTs with inverse-parallel diodes, and the DC smoothing reactors have been replaced by DC smoothing capacitors.
+Most of the VSC HVDC systems built until 2012 were based on the two-level converter, which can be thought of as a six-pulse bridge in which the thyristors have been replaced by IGBTs with inverse-parallel diodes and the DC smoothing reactors have been replaced by DC smoothing capacitors.
 Such converters derive their name from the discrete, two voltage levels at the AC output of each phase that correspond to the electrical potentials of the positive and negative DC terminals.
 Pulse-width modulation (PWM) is usually used to improve the harmonic distortion of the converter.